cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 This action first checks that the request is a GET request.
 If it is, then we find the Post and hand it to the view.
 If the user request is not a GET, it probably contains POST data.
-We'll use the POST data to update our Post record with, or kick back and show the user the validation errors).
+We'll use the POST data to update our Post record with, or kick back and show the user the validation errors.

 The edit view might look something like this::